 Use Azure DevOps as a Content Source

-SearchUnify can crawl and index Work Items on Boards in Azure DevOps.
-This article walks you through the process of installing Azure Devops as a content source.
+SearchUnify can crawl and index Work Items on Projects in Azure DevOps.
+This article walks you through the process of installing Azure DevOps as a content source.

 Establish a Connection

 - Find the content source through the search box and click Add.

 - Enter the web address of your Azure devops account in Organization URL.
 For example,